Diego Corpache

-Diego Corpache (born May 21, 1976) is an Argentine professional footballer who is currently an assistant manager for Veikkausliiga side TPS.
+Diego Corpache (born 21 May 1976) is an Argentine professional football coach and a former player.

 Corpache began his playing career in 1996 with Deportivo Español of the Primera División Argentina.
-He made his professional debut in a 1-1 draw against Belgrano de Córdoba on 7 April 1996.
+He made his professional debut in a 1–1 draw against Belgrano de Córdoba on 7 April 1996.
 In 1998 Deportivo Español were relegated from the Primera División but Corpache remained with the club until 2000 when he moved to Finland to play for Inter Turku.
 After being released from Inter, he joined another Finnish Veikkausliiga club, FC Haka.
 After suffering a serious knee injury, Corpache announced his retirement from the game.